 Pros of Frozen Fruit & Vegetables: Frozen (or partially frozen) fruit makes a thicker texture that stays colder longer without watering down the flavor.
 Most frozen fruit is picked at peak ripeness.
 You can have summer blackberries in January or tree ripe peaches in March.
 Also, unless you are shopping an in-season market stand, frozen fruit is usually cheaper than fresh.

 Cons of Frozen Fruit & Vegetables: If you aren’t using a high power blender, frozen solid fruit may be more than it can handle.
 While my Vitamix does just fine with it, my stick blender would leave frozen fruit in chunks.
 Let the frozen fruit thaw on the counter for 10 minutes or so before making your smoothie.

 The liquids help to thin out the pureed fruits and vegetables, making it easier on your blender to process and giving you just the right consistency.
 You can go super simple (and calorie free!) with plain water but the sky’s the limit.

 Coconut water adds a subtle flavor, electrolytes, and a nutrient boost that makes it a good post workout option.
-Milk, both dairy and non-dairy versions, add in an extra boost of vitamins and minerals like calcium and vitamin D, some of them also give an extra protein boost.
-Juices, like apple, orange, or cranberry can add a kick of flavor and a bit of sweetness to your smoothie, but they can also add unnecessary sugar.
+Dairy milk or non-dairy milks like soy milk, almond milk, or coconut milk, add in an extra boost of vitamins and minerals like calcium and vitamin D, some of them also give an extra protein boost.
+Fruit juice, like apple, orange, or cranberry can add a kick of flavor and a bit of sweetness to your smoothie, but they can also add unnecessary sugar.

 Not everyone puts protein on their list of required ingredients, but in my smoothies it is an absolute must.
 Without the protein, your smoothie is really just dessert.